TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System

 \section{Conclusion}

-In this paper, we present a comprehensive study of multi-round LLM-based multi-agent systems and propose TodyComm, a task-oreinted framework that learns round-adaptive communication topologies from agent behaviors.
-Extensive experiments on diverse benchmarks, together with the node-wise budget control and scalability, demonstrate the effectiveness of TodyComm.
+In this paper, we present a comprehensive study of multi-round LLM-based multi-agent systems and propose TodyComm, a framework that learns round-adaptive communication topologies from agent behaviors.
+Extensive experiments on diverse benchmarks and attack rates/mechanisms, together with the node-wise budget control, scalability and generalization, demonstrate the effectiveness of TodyComm.
 We also theoretically bounded the regret in the ultimate utility via the screening regret.
 The current work focuses on the adversarial setting, while dynamic graph can also be useful in collaborative settings.
 We will extend TodyComm to such scenarios in the future work.